 Beyond versatility and velocity is ease-of-use.
 SortCL's 4GL job scripts are far simpler and smaller than PL/SQL procedures, and they can be auto-created, deployed, and managed from a free, familiar Eclipse GUI.
 Both IT (ETL) and BI users find SortCL to be a simpler way to make data ready for reporting and analysis.

-See this article about the benefits of centralized data preparation (or franchising) for BI.
-Consider how much sooner you can produce reusable tables and files from big data that's ready for OBIEE to ingest ... without affecting query performance.
+See this article about the benefits of centralized data wrangling (or blending) for BI, using the example of Oracle DV.
+Consider how much sooner you can produce reusable tables and files from big data that's prepared externally, without affecting query performance.